Home

 Guest book

-Eurybrachyid Planthoppers - Family Eurybrachyidae
+Board-frons Planthoppers - Family Eurybrachyidae

 Order Hemiptera

-Two Eurybrachyid Planthoppers of different species
+Two Board-frons Planthoppers of different species

 Members in this family are medium in size with broad body.
-They have mottled forewings and coloured abdomen, usually brown, red, yellow or orange in colour.
+They have mottled brown forewings and coloured abdomen, usually brown, red, yellow or orange in colour.
 All of them have broad frons (front part of head).

 DSC_4131.jpg (138271 bytes) wpe17.jpg (30939 bytes) wpe1B.jpg (36535 bytes)